What is Rawai Seafood Market?

 Rawai Seafood Market started as a modest local fisherman village where you would buy some local catch to take home.
-Rawai beach in the very south of Phuket is also known as the Sea Gypsy Village and has always been a bit of an exotic attraction.
-Year after year the small market grew and a restaurant offered to cook the fish you just bought across the street.
+Rawai beach, in the very south of Phuket, is also known as the Sea Gypsy Village and has always been a bit of an exotic attraction.
+The small market grew in popularity year after year, and a few seafood restaurants started to cook the fish you bought across the street.
+The concept was popular, fun and cheap, so tourists heard of it.
+More restaurants opened, more tourists came, and prices went up.
 The rest is history.

-You can get you fish, prawns, squids, crabs, lots of shells and lobster at a decent price but because of the growing popularity among tourists, it’s not as cheap as it used to be (large prawns can cost up to 1500 baht a kilo).
-If you have time and energy try to bargain the prices!
+Here you can get your fish, prawns, squids, crabs, lots of shells and lobster at a decent price, but because of the growing popularity among tourists, it’s not as cheap as it used to be (large prawns can cost up to 1500 baht a kilo).
+If you have time and energy, try to bargain the prices!

 While eating at the Rawai Seafood Market appears to be fun and cheaper than a seafood restaurant in Patong, it has become a big tourist attraction with busloads of people noisily disembarking each day.

 Alternatively, you can go to one of the many local restaurants where locals go, just further along Rawai beach, where Thai people enjoy sitting on the sidewalk by the beach to enjoy dinner the old fashion way: sitting on a carpet right on the floor.
 It’s much more fun (photo below).
 Read about Aek Rawai Seafood.